How good is your French? Find out your precise level and competence when you take the French proficiency test.

 (iii) TCF for French nationality

-If you are applying for the French nationality, you have to justify your French level by appearing for the TCF pour l’accès à la nationalité Française.
+Suppose you are applying for French nationality.
+In that case, you have to justify your French level by appearing for the TCF pour l’accès à la nationalité Française.

 It is only valid for an application for French nationality by marriage or naturalization.